Lisa-Baumgaertner/database-technologies/README.md

 3. Build small UI?
 4. Select Technology for NoSQL
 5. Build DB in NoSQL
+6. Attach NoSQL to UI?
-6. Do some analyses & comparisons & queries etc...
+7. Do some analyses & comparisons & queries etc...
+8. Document all steps